balancer/balancer-api/README.md

 values into your .env file as `APPSYNC_URL` and `APPSYNC_KEY` for testing.

 You can run the script `src/scripts/graphql-query.js` to see example requests fetching pools from the API.

+## Options

+### Environment Variables

+You can customize your deployment with env variables.
+See .env.example for all possible variables.
+They are described below:

+- DEBUG - Used by the [npm debug package](https://www.npmjs.com/package/debug) Can be used for showing debug information.
+- PORT - default: 8090 - Port to run the local server on
+- NETWORKS - default: 1,137,42161 - A comma separated list of networks ID's or names to run the API on.
+- INFURA_PROJECT_ID - Your infura project ID.
+Used for loading data across all networks
+- DYNAMODB_POOLS_READ_CAPACITY - default: 25 -  The read capacity of the `pools` DynamoDB table.
+- DYNAMODB_POOLS_WRITE_CAPACITY - default: 25 - The write capacity of the `pools` DynamoDB table.
+- DYNAMODB_POOLS_IDX_READ_CAPACITY - default: 10 -  The read capacity of the secondary indexes on the `pools` DynamoDB table.
+- DYNAMODB_POOLS_WRITE_CAPACITY - default: 10 - The write capacity of the secondary indexes on the `pools` DynamoDB table.
+- DYNAMODB_TOKENS_READ_CAPACITY - default: 10 - The read capcity of the `tokens` DynamoDB table.
+- DYNAMODB_TOKENS_WRITE_CAPACITY - default: 10 - The write capacity of the `tokens` DynamoDB tbale.
+- DOMAIN_NAME - The domain that API Gateway will run on.
+If specified a random AWS domain will be created
+- SANCTIONS_API_KEY - TRM API key for running sanction checks
+- DECORATE_POOLS_INTERVAL_IN_MINUTES - default: 5 - How frequently to run the decorate pools lambda

+## Common Issues

+- AWS error `Specified ReservedConcurrentExecutions for function decreases account's UnreservedConcurrentExecution below its minimum value of [10]`
+    - By default this package creates 13 lambdas while new AWS accounts are limited to 10.
+You can fix this by changing the `NETWORKS` environment variable to just `1` to only deploy lambdas for Mainnet instead of all networks.